-This succulent does not appear to favor grafting, it just tends to die afterwards.
-You can experiment with that at your own risk and who knows, you might just win an award for coming up with a new beautiful plant of your own once your graft seeds and you plant those as its own unique plant.
+This succulent does not appear to favor grafting; it just tends to die afterward.
+You can experiment with that at your own risk and who knows; you might just win an award for coming up with a new beautiful plant of your own once your graft seeds and plant those as your unique plant.

 What Is The Best Soil For Variegated String Of Hearts?